Adhesion Guide: Keeping your Pod in place

 Torbot TacAway Adhesive Remover | An adhesive remover wipe | www.amazon.com |

-After using the oil/gel or adhesive remover, clean area with warm, soapy water and rinse well to remove the residue remaining on the skin.
+Note: After using the oil/gel or adhesive removers, clean the area with warm, soapy water and rinse well to remove the residue remaining on the skin.

 To learn more about Pod adhesion, visit Pod Wear Tips.